9 dead in crash involving U. of the Southwest golf teams

-Those killed in the Tuesday evening crash included University of the Southwest students from Portugal and Mexico.
+HOBBS, N.M.
+(AP)Authorities are trying to determine why a pickup truck crossed into the opposite lane on a darkened, two-lane West Texas highway before colliding head-on with a van, killing nine people including six New Mexico college students and a golf coach, as well as a 13-year-old boy.

+The University of the Southwest students, including one from Portugal and one from Mexico, and the coach were returning from a golf tournament.
+Also killed in Tuesday evening’s fiery crash was a man in the pickup with the boy.
 Two Canadian students were hospitalized in critical condition.

-A pickup truck crossed the center line of a two-lane road in Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line, and crashed into a van carrying members of the university’s men’s and women’s golf teams, said Sgt.
-Steven Blanco of the Texas Department of Public Safety.
+The National Transportation Safety Board was sending an investigative team to the crash site in Texas’ Andrews County, about 30 miles (50 kilometers) east of the New Mexico state line.

+The golf teams were traveling in a 2017 Ford Transit van that was towing a box trailer when it collided with the truck, and both vehicles burst into flames, according to NTSB spokesman Eric Weiss.

 Critically injured aboard the van were Canadian students Dayton Price, 19, of Mississauga, Ontario, and Hayden Underhill, 20, of Amherstview, Ontario.
 Both were taken by helicopter to the University Medical Center in Lubbock, about 110 miles (180 kilometers) to the northeast.

+”They are both stable and recovering and every day making more and more progress,” University of the Southwest Provost Ryan Tipton said Thursday of the two injured students.

-Underhill’s brother Drew said their parents, Ken and Wendy, were on a plane headed to Texas.
+Underhill’s brother Drew said their parents, Ken and Wendy, flew to Texas.

 ”Hockey was a big part of life for a while, but his true passion is golf,” Drew Underhill said. ”From a small town in Ontario, he’s doing OK.”

-Note: This story has been updated to correct the last name of Henrich Siemens and to remove reference to him as the driver of the pickup truck, because authorities have not said who was driving.